-Florida was planning to use national exams created by the Partnership for Assessment of Readiness for College and Careers, or PARCC.
+Florida was planning to use national exams created by the Partnership for Assessment of Readiness for College and Careers.
 But Senate President Don Gaetz and House Speaker Will Weatherford have said Florida should develop its own plan for testing.

 PARCC is too expensive and it takes too long, Scott said.
 So Im looking at a variety of things, whether its an executive order, some administrative and some legislative, to try to fix that.